hewol/archscripts/README.md

 * Includes Uninstall Scripts
 * And even more scripts

+Note: Before you run the script, first run this command:
+$ chmod +x <scriptname>

 If you want to help us in this project, Email us at hewol@proton.me or join our Discord Server: https://discord.gg/haTmcAtKCP